nikiimisal/Grafana__info-and-setup/README.md

 ##  1️⃣ Grafana

+>You can also see about grafana in their offical docmuntation[click here](https://grafana.com/docs/grafana/latest/introduction/)

 Grafana is an open-source analytics and interactive visualization platform used to query, visualize, and analyze monitoring data from multiple data sources such as Prometheus, CloudWatch, MySQL, Elasticsearch, and others.

 Grafana does not collect metrics by itself.<br>